 Don’t send multiple notifications for the same event.
 Users can attend to notification items when they choose; the items don’t disappear until users handle them in some way.
 If you send multiple notifications for the same event, you fill up the Notification Center list and users are likely to turn off notifications from your app.

-Don’t include your app name in the notification message.
-Your custom message is displayed in alerts and banners, and in the Notifications view of Notification Center.
-You don’t want to include your app’s name in your custom message because iOS automatically displays the name with your message.
+Provide a custom message that does not include your app name.
+Your custom message is displayed in alerts and banners, and in Notification Center list items.
+You should not include your app’s name in your custom message, because macOS automatically displays the name with your message.

 To be useful, a local or remote notification message should:

-Focus on the information, not user actions.
-Avoid telling people which alert button to tap or how to open your app.
+Focus on the information, not on user actions.
+Avoid telling people which alert button to click or how to open your app.

-Be short enough to display on one or two lines.
+Be short enough to display in one or two lines.
 Long messages are difficult for users to read quickly, and they can force alerts to scroll.

 Use sentence-style capitalization and appropriate ending punctuation.
 When possible, use a complete sentence.

 Provide a sound that users can choose to hear when a notification arrives.
 A sound can get people’s attention when they’re not looking at the device screen.
+Users might want to enable sounds when they’re expecting a notification that they consider important.
 For example, a calendar app might play a sound with an alert that reminds people about an imminent event.
-Or, a collaborative task management app might play a sound with a badge update to signal that a remote colleague has completed an assignment.
+Or a collaborative task management app might play a sound with a badge update to signal that a remote colleague has completed an assignment.

 You can supply a custom sound, or you can use a built-in alert sound.
-If you create a custom sound, be sure it’s short, distinctive, and professionally produced.
-(To learn about the technical requirements for this sound, see Preparing Custom Alert Sounds.)
-Note that you can’t programmatically cause the device to vibrate when a notification is delivered, because the user has control over whether alerts are accompanied by vibration.
+If you create a custom sound, be sure it is short, distinctive, and professionally produced.